Professional wrestling throws: Shoulder jawbreaker

 Also known as an inverted stunner, the wrestler stands facing the opponent, places their shoulder under the jaw of the opponent and holds the opponent in place before falling into a sitting or kneeling position, driving the jaw of the opponent into their shoulder.

 Sitout jawbreaker

 A standard jawbreaker is seen when a wrestler (either stands facing or not facing opponent) places their head under the jaw of the opponent and holds the opponent in place before falling into a sitting or kneeling position, driving the jaw of the opponent into the top of their head.
 Sometimes it is also used to counter a headlock by the opponent.

 Stunner

 A stunner is a three-quarter facelock jawbreaker.
 It involves an attacking wrestler applying a three-quarter facelock (reaching behind the head of an opponent, thus pulling the opponent's jaw above the wrestler's shoulder) before falling to a seated position and forcing the defender's jaw to drop down on the shoulder of the attacking wrestler.
-This move was innovated by Mikey Whipwreck and popularized by Stone Cold Steve Austin.
+This move was innovated by Michael Hayes and popularized by Stone Cold Steve Austin.